texas-robocamp/texas-robocamp.github.io/virtual/programming/first_program.md

+{{ site.data.alerts.callout_synchronize }}
-{% include callout_synchronize.html comment="Do this section <strike>at the pace of the slower partner, so both of</strike> slowly, so you completely understand it.
-We will be lecturing <em>who will be lecturing?
+Do this section ~~at the pace of the slower partner, so both of~~ slowly, so you completely understand it.
+We will be lecturing ***who will be lecturing?
 If it's counselors, this is a piece of curricula we need to be on the same page about.
-May want to make a script.</em> along with students performing the tutorial, so if you are ahead and have a question, please wait for the <strike>class</strike> room to catch up or for a period when there is no lecturing." %}
+May want to make a script.*** along with students performing the tutorial, so if you are ahead and have a question, please wait for the ~~class~~ room to catch up or for a period when there is no lecturing.
+{{ site.data.alerts.end }}

 It's customary when you learn a new programming language, to write a program to display the text "Hello World."
 Displaying text is often referred to as "printing" it, so we're going to learn how to print "Hello World".